hoplaahei/hoplaahei.github.io/_posts/2014-07-08-fix-annoying-gentoo-error-messages.md

 USE=truetype emerge grub
 ```

 The `truetype` flag of `grub` is needed to get the `grub2-mkfont` executable.
-If you want this executable for every update of grub then you will need to add it to your `/etc/portage/package.use` permanently e.g.,
+If you want this executable for every update of grub then you will need to add it to your `/etc/portage/package.use` permanently by adding the line:

 ```
 sys-boot/grub truetype
 ```

-Now we need the unifont package:
+Now we need the `unifont` package:

 ```
 emerge unifont
 ```

-And we use the unifont tools to convert the hex to bdf format:
+And we use the unifont tools to convert the .hex file to bdf format:

 ```
 hex2bdf /usr/share/unifont/unifont.hex > unifont.bdf